Refurbished Electronics Save You Money Now, but Are They Really a Good Buy?

 I’m hesitant on this one.
-There is a lot that can go wrong with a smartphone, so if you do choose to buy refurbished, deal only with the manufacturer.
-Buying refurbished from a third party will likely void any warranties and may create headaches like this guy had.
-Personally, I’d rather have a new phone that happens to be an older model than risking a refurbished model.
+A lot can go wrong with a smartphone, so if you do choose to buy refurbished, deal only with the manufacturer.
+Buying refurbished from a third party will likely void any warranties and may create headaches..
+Personally, I’d rather have a new phone that happens to be an older model than risk a refurbished model.

 As great as it is to save money — we Penny Hoarders really, really enjoy that! — there are times when it just doesn’t make sense to go the refurbished route.
 Here are a few items to avoid.

 A nice TV can be a big purchase, so you want it to work flawlessly and look nice.
 According to one author at CNET.com, televisions don’t get the same TLC in the refurbishing world as computers.
 Plus, some televisions labeled “refurbished” may be display models that work fine but have already burned through hundreds of hours of use.

 That said, if you’re looking for a spare TV for the garage or basement and care more about function than appearance, go ahead and take a flier on a refurbished product.